OLLab-SYSU/FM4ReasonRes/README.md

 - Self-evolving AI agents: a survey of feedback-driven generation, evaluation, memory, and self-modification, 2026.
 [Web](http://agent-evolution.com/)

 - Self-improvement in modern agent systems: A suvery, 2026.
 [GitHub](https://github.com/selfimproving-agent/awesome-Self-Improving-Agents)  [Project](https://selfimproving-agent.github.io/)

+- A systematic survey of self-evolving agents: from model-centric to environment-driven co-evolution, 2026.